vitejs/vite/docs/guide/performance.md

 Note that you should only warm up files that are frequently used to not overload the Vite dev server on startup.
 Check the [`server.warmup`](/config/server-options.md#server-warmup) option for more information.

 Using [`--open` or `server.open`](/config/server-options.html#server-open) also provides a performance boost, as Vite will automatically warm up the entry point of your app or the provided URL to open.

-## Reduce Resolve Operations

-Resolving import paths can be an expensive operation when hitting its worst case often.
-For example, Vite supports "guessing" import paths with the [`resolve.extensions`](/config/shared-options.md#resolve-extensions) option, which defaults to `['.mjs', '.js', '.mts', '.ts', '.jsx', '.tsx', '.json']`.

-When you try to import `./Component.jsx` with `import './Component'`, Vite will run these steps to resolve it:

-1. Check if `./Component` exists, no.
-2. Check if `./Component.mjs` exists, no.
-3. Check if `./Component.js` exists, no.
-4. Check if `./Component.mts` exists, no.
-5. Check if `./Component.ts` exists, no.
-6. Check if `./Component.jsx` exists, yes!

-As shown, a total of 6 filesystem checks is required to resolve an import path.
-The more implicit imports you have, the more time it adds up to resolve the paths.

-Hence, it's usually better to be explicit with your import paths, e.g. `import './Component.jsx'`.
-You can also narrow down the list for `resolve.extensions` to reduce the general filesystem checks, but you have to make sure it works for files in `node_modules` too.

-If you're a plugin author, make sure to only call [`this.resolve`](https://rollupjs.org/plugin-development/#this-resolve) when needed to reduce the number of checks above.